pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 ---

-Further details about about [how proposals work](https://help.loomio.org/en/proposals.html) can be found in the Loomio help manual.
+Further details about about [how proposals work](https://help.diehard.fund/en/proposals.html) can be found in the Diehard.Fund help manual.